microbus-io/fabric/docs/structure/coreservices-metrics.md

 * Count of distributed cache hits and misses
 * Total weight of the distributed cache

-## Application Metrics
+## Solution Metrics

-In addition, application developers are able to define and collect arbitrary metrics that are pertinent to their specific application, using the `DefineMetric`, `ObserveMetric` and `IncrementMetric` methods of the `Connector`.
+In addition, solution developers are able to define and collect arbitrary metrics that are pertinent to their specific solution, using the `DefineMetric`, `ObserveMetric` and `IncrementMetric` methods of the `Connector`.
 [Code generation](../blocks/codegen.md) can be used to assist in the definition of metrics.

 ```yaml
 # Metrics